Austrian unvaccinated lockdown starts amid COVID resurgence

 “My aim is very clearly to get the unvaccinated to get themselves vaccinated and not to lock down the vaccinated,” Schallenberg added.
 “In the long term, the way out of this vicious circle we are in — and it is a vicious circle, we are stumbling from wave to lockdown, and that can’t carry on ad infinitum — is only vaccination.”

-About 65% of the population is fully vaccinated, a rate that Schallenberg has described as “shamefully low.”
+About 65% of the population is fully vaccinated, a rate that Schallenberg described as “shamefully low.”
+All students at schools, whether vaccinated or not, are now required to take three tests per week, at least one of them a PCR test.

 Authorities are concerned about rising infections and increasing pressure on hospitals.
 Austria on Sunday recorded 849.2 new cases per 100,000 residents over the previous seven days.
 Its situation is far worse than that of neighboring Germany, where case rates on Monday hit the latest in a string of records, with 303 new cases per 100,000 residents over seven days.